2026 Lecture Awardees

 Safiya Umoja Noble, 2020 Julia C. Blixrud Memorial Lecturer

 The 2020 presenter of the Julia C. Blixrud Memorial Lecture at the ARL Fall Forum is Safiya Umoja Noble.
-Noble is an associate professor at the University of California, Los Angeles (UCLA) in the Department of Information Studies, where she serves as the co-founder and co-director of the UCLA Center for Critical Internet Inquiry (C2i2).
+Safiya is an associate professor at the University of California, Los Angeles (UCLA) in the Department of Information Studies, where she serves as the co-founder and co-director of the UCLA Center for Critical Internet Inquiry (C2i2).
 She also holds appointments at UCLA in African American studies and gender studies.
 She is a research associate at the Oxford Internet Institute at the University of Oxford and has been appointed as a commissioner on the Oxford Commission on AI & Good Governance (OxCAIGG).
 Her academic research focuses on the design of digital media platforms on the internet and their impact on society.
-Noble is the author of the best-selling book Algorithms of Oppression: How Search Engines Reinforce Racism and co-editor of The Intersectional Internet: Race, Sex, Culture, and Class Online and Emotions, Technology & Design.
+Safiya is the author of the best-selling book Algorithms of Oppression: How Search Engines Reinforce Racism and co-editor of The Intersectional Internet: Race, Sex, Culture, and Class Online and Emotions, Technology & Design.
 She holds a PhD and MS in library and information science from the University of Illinois at Urbana-Champaign, and a BA in sociology from California State University, Fresno.

 2020 Scholarship Awardee